 Topography, soils, and footprint restrictions presented a number of challenges during design.
-The original Class EA suggested that components of the existing plant be incorporated into the new works, however, during a value engineering session, the preliminary design concepts were revamped and it was ultimately decided that a totally new facility located at a nearby site would provide better long-term value.
+The original Class Environmental Assessment (EA) suggested that components of the existing plant be incorporated into the new works.
+However, during a value engineering session, the preliminary design concepts were revamped and it was decided that a new facility located at a nearby site would provide better long-term value.
 From that point on, designers carefully fine-tuned the plant layout to ensure optimal functionality, as well as flexibility for future expansion.
 This flexibility included designing the aerated digester to be converted to a third aeration tank, if and when required, and allowing for sufficient space and tie-ins for the possibility of a third secondary clarifier.
 The plant was also sized to ensure full capture of high peak flows generated within the sanitary collection system, avoiding the need for any separate wet weather treatment system.

 An important cost-saving measure identified for interim operation of the old plant involved the temporary installation of a rotary (or “Fournier”) press, the first such installation in Ontario, to dewater liquid biosolids that were previously being hauled to the City of Ottawa, which was extremely expensive.
 By installing this equipment at the old plant, Renfrew saved hundreds of thousands of dollars.
 The equipment was later relocated to the new plant as a back-up to the main centrifuge dewatering equipment.
 Other features of the plant include septage receiving, screening and degritting, an extended aeration treatment process, ultraviolet disinfection, chemical feed systems, standby generator, and administration facilities, including a laboratory, offices, and a service garage.